AlekseevAV/2f/README.md

 After that you can find new keychain in "Keychain Access.app" and get full access with your password.

+You can specify keychain name by setting `KEYCHAIN_NAME` environment variable.

 All available commands:

     2f -add [-7] [-8] name
     2f -delete name
     2f -list
+    2f -help
     2f name

 ## Example